AdguardTeam/AGLint/README.md

 You can also create a configuration file manually, please check the section below for more info.

+> [!NOTE]
-> **Note**: We are planning to add a configuration wizard in the future, so you will be able to create a configuration
+> We are planning to add a configuration wizard in the future, so you will be able to create a configuration
 > file by answering a few questions.

 ### Configuration file name and format